Planning Consultancy:

 Following these comments, amended plans were provided showing an amended parking layout including a brick wall and sliding gate, and swept path diagrams were provided to show how the proposed configuration will work.

 The Highway Authority were consulted on the revised drawings and confirmed that ultimately the drawing does suggest that the arrangement is achievable and therefore, no objections.
-Following on from this the Planning Officer recommended approval and this was duly granted.
+Following on from this the Planning Officer recommended approval and this was duly granted by King's Lynn Council.

 Further Information

-Please CONTACT US for a free no obligation consultation or email me on simon@en-plan.co.uk.
-I look forward to talking through any proposals you may have and how we can help you with any highways or access issues affecting your development.
+Please contact us for a free no obligation consultation or email me on simon@en-plan.co.uk.
+I look forward to talking through any proposals you may have and how we can help you with any highways or access issues affecting your development, and how our Planning Consultancy and in house architectural services can assist you.